 Participate in our studies to help Researchers better understand neurodevelopmental disabilities.

 Browse through recent articles detailing findings from MIND Institute studies.

 MIND Featured Study

-The MIND Institute conducts collaborative multidisciplinary research on neurodevelopmental disabilities, including Autism Spectrum Disorder, Down syndrome, Fragile X syndrome, Attention-Deficit/Hyperactivity Disorder (ADHD), and Chromosome 22q11.2 deletion syndrome.
+The MIND Institute conducts collaborative multidisciplinary research on neurodevelopmental disabilities, including Autism, Down syndrome, Fragile X syndrome, Attention-Deficit/Hyperactivity Disorder (ADHD), and Chromosome 22q11.2 deletion syndrome.

 The MIND Institute is uniquely positioned to take advantage of the outstanding expertise at UC Davis.
 The university offers robust programs in biological, environmental, medical and toxicological sciences.

 The scope and impact of the MIND Institute’s research program is broad.
 Studies ranging from basic biological research to clinical treatment trials have led to new understanding of genetic and environmental causes of neurodevelopmental disabilities, identification of differences in brain structure and function, groundbreaking interventions, and advances in very early diagnosis.

 RESEARCH CLINIC SICK POLICY

 The MIND Institute values the health and safety of its patients, research participants, employees, students, and visitors.
 We ask that if you have an appointment and are experiencing flu like symptoms or other infectious symptoms, please call ahead before visiting the MIND Institute.
 You may be asked to reschedule your appointment.
 Our staff will implement these safeguards as conditions warrant.
 We appreciate your understanding.